 The difference between commercially tanned leathers and natural buckskin is the use of chemicals and the quality of the material.
 Most commercially tanned leathers are soaked in chemicals, usually chromic acid.
 Chrome tanned leather is also not as strong as buckskin.
 It is broken down by washing and through perspiration.
 Chromic acids are very cheap to use but are unfortunately quite toxic.
 Pollution of waterways is the number one problem facing the modern leather tannery (as well as the folks down-stream), and chrome compounds are the culprit.

-To learn more about braintan, visit braintan.com, where you'll find on-line articles, sources and reviews for books, videos and tools, and Use Your Brains, an online newsletter.
+To learn more about braintan, visit braintan.com, where you’ll find on-line articles, sources and reviews for books, videos, and tools.